 - 1. The testplan can be spread over any number of TESTPLAN.yaml files. - 2.
 You can have any number of test suites. - 3.
 Each test suite can have setup, teardown, and cases sections. - 4.
 The cases section is a list of test cases.
-For each test case, setup is executed before running the test case and teardown is executed after. - 5. setup, teardown and each cases [...]. spec is a list of directives and arguments.
-The directives can be any of the following YAML directives: - log: print the arguments, printf style - uuid: return a uuid (if called from yaml, assign it to the variable names as an argument) - shell: run in the shell the command specified in the argument - call: call the artifact named in the argument; error if the call fails - call_may_fail: call the artifact named in the argument; do not error even if the call fails
+For \each\ test case, setup is executed before running the test case and teardown is executed after. - 5. setup, teardown and each cases [...]. spec is a list of directives and arguments.
+The directives can be any of the following YAML directives:

-- assert_contains: require the given variable to contain a string (case-insensitively); abort the test case otherwise - assert_not_contains: require the given variable to not contain a string (case-insensitively); abort the test case otherwise - assert_success: require that the exit code of the last call_may_fail was 0; abort the test case otherwise.
-If the preceding call was a just a call, it would have already failed on a non-zero exit code. - assert_failure: require that the exit code of the last call_may_fail or call was NOT 0; abort the test case otherwise.
-Note, though, that if we're executing this after just a call, it must have succeeded so this assertion will fail. - env: assign the value of an environment (identified by variable) variable) variable to a test case variable (given by name) - extract_match: extrack regex matches into local variables - code: execute the argument as a chunk of Python code.
+- log: print the arguments, printf style - uuid: return a uuid (if called from yaml, assign it to the variable names as an argument) - shell: run in the shell the command specified in the argument - call: call the artifact named in the argument; error if the call fails - call\may\fail: call the artifact named in the argument; do not error even if the call fails - assert\contains: require the output of the last call\ to contain all of the strings provided (caseinsensitively); abort the test case otherwise - assert\not\contains: require the output of the last call\ to not contain any of the strings provided (case-insensitively); abort the test case otherwise - assert\contains\any: require the output of the last call\ to contain at least one of the strings provided (case-insensitively); abort the test case otherwise - assert\not\contains\some: require the output of the last call\ to not contain at least one of the strings provided (case-insensitively); abort the test case otherwise - assert\success: require that the exit code of the last call\may\fail was 0; abort the test case otherwise.
+If the preceding call was a just a call, it would have already failed on a non-zero exit code. - assert\failure: require that the exit code of the last call\may\fail or call was NOT 0; abort the test case otherwise.
+Note, though, that if we're executing this after just a call, it must have succeeded so this assertion will fail. - env: assign the value of an environment (identified by variable) variable) variable to a test case variable (given by name) - extract\match: extrack regex matches into local variables - code: execute the argument as a chunk of Python code.
 The other directives above are available as Python calls with the names above.
-In addition, the following functions are available inside Python code only: - fail: mark the test as having failed, but continue executing - abort: mark the test as having failed and stop executing - assert_that: if the condition in the first argument is false, abort the test case
+In addition, the following functions are available inside Python code only: - fail: mark the test as having failed, but continue executing - abort: mark the test as having failed and stop executing - assert\that: if the condition in the first argument is false, abort the test case